GrumpyCockatiel/ConSim-API/README.md

 - **Left** - (not implemented) Metagaming used a unqiue numbering starting along the left margin and incrementing back up

 ## Icon Enums
 The currently supported list of icon enums (case insensitive).
 All icons can be rotated by some angle of degrees.
+A few pre-rotated icons are provided for convenience.

+More shapes are added all the time.

 - **None** - remove the icon display without removing the other values
 - **Circle**